JJ/hoborg/text/text.md

 legs up, to the general merriment of the circus people.
 The band started to play and highlighted falls with bass drum strokes.

-"Can't... can't do that!"
+"Can't...
+I can't do that!"
 Said Rufus, and started to try and follow Manuel, who had now changed to pursuit mode and was trying to catch the clowns who were all running in a row in front of it.
 A game of cat and mouse followed, whenever Rufus was approaching Manuel it slowed